Table of contents

 For individuals seeking resources for support who have not yet decided to report an incident, please see Options – Seeking Support section of this policy.

 To report an incident complete the Sexual Misconduct Report Form.
-In addition to filling out the Sexual Misconduct Report Form, students may choose to speak with any university employee they feel comfortable with and trust to initiate a report of sexual misconduct.
-Please be aware all university employees, including faculty, staff, and administrators, student employees, and volunteers are required to share with a member of the Title IX team or via the on-line report form, any report of sexual misconduct they receive or of which they become aware.
+In addition to filling out the Sexual Misconduct Report Form, students may choose to speak with any Willamette University employee they feel comfortable with and trust to initiate a report of sexual misconduct.
+Please be aware all University employees (with the exception of confidential resources), including faculty, staff, and administrators, student employees, and volunteers are required to share with a member of the Title IX Team or via the on-line report form, any report of sexual misconduct they receive or of which they become aware.
 While every effort will be made to respect a student’s privacy, confidentiality cannot be assured if a student discloses to a required reporter.

 Students involved in incidents of sexual misconduct have the right to:

-- A safe environment – The university will take whatever measures it deems reasonable and feasible to protect the safety of the campus community and the well-being and rights of students.
+- A safe environment – Willamette University will take whatever measures it deems reasonable and feasible to protect the safety of the campus community and the well-being and rights of students.
 Such measures may include but are not limited to, modification of living arrangements, changing an academic or work schedule, or restricted-contact or no-trespass orders.

 - Respect – All parties involved in an incident of sexual misconduct will be treated with dignity, respect, and fairness.